Principal- Daniel Webster School

 The Pre-K program uses a research-based, state-endorsed curriculum published by Teaching Strategies, Corp. called the Creative Curriculum.
 It is center-based and child-directed, allowing children to learn to make choices as they explore and study many different subjects.
 We’ve also adopted the assessment piece of the Creative Curriculum, which provides for progress reports and portfolios as ways to let parents better know what their child has been learning.

 We’re understandably proud of our technology program.
 Each classroom is equipped with at least three computers in a cluster, all with broadband internet access.
 Teachers and students can use a variety of grade-level, subject-specific software, tightly integrated into the curriculum, to help students reinforce existing skills, learn new ones, or just have some fun with words or numbers.
 Each teacher has established a web site for his or her class on the Internet, where parents can get information about classes and assignments, visit educational links, or email the teacher.
+In addition, each floor has 2 ipad carts containing approximately 30 ipads for students to use.
+Our media center has both an iPad cart and chromebook touch cart for daily use during library classes.
+Students will be instructed how to code and develop digital citizenship skills.

 Special subjects have equally strong and creative curricula, and creative expression is encouraged in such classes as music, art, and physical education.
 Our health and library services are second to none, with a full-time nurse and media specialist on staff.
 A certified Spanish teacher will conduct classes in Spanish for all PreK-2 students.